njuguna199/alx-pre_course/README.md

-I have made changes on README.md on github interphase
+I have made changes on README.md on github interface